gleannyc/documentation/docs/docs/data-modeling/Metrics.md

 To add a column aggregating metric:

-1. Goto the [Add Data Model](add-data-model.md) workflow by creating a new data model or editing an existing model
+1. Go to the [Add Data Model](add-data-model.md) workflow by creating a new data model or editing an existing model
 2. In the list of fields, click `Add metric` next to the name of the field you'd like to aggregate
 3. Click on the new item in the Metric list to expand the and select the aggregation type.